 Do not share beverage containers, dishes, or utensils with others.
 Wash your dishes in hot, soapy water and rinse before re-using them.

-If you are visiting a food buffet, you may want to consider using a napkin or wearing a glove so you are not touching the serving implements that others have touched with bare hands.
+If you are visiting a food buffet, consider using a napkin or wearing a glove so you are not touching the serving implements that others have touched with bare hands.

 Do not place food or snacks directly on surfaces.
 Use a plate or napkin to protect yourself from transferring germs to your food before consuming it.